Frequent Questions—Maine Seal Stranding Event

 What do I do if I ﬁnd a dead bird in Maine?

 If you ﬁnd a dead bird, it is best to wear gloves if interacting with the carcass, including picking it up for disposal.
-Maine Department of Inland Fisheries and Wildlife encourages the public to report ﬁve or more birds that have died in a small area to the Department for further investigation.
+Maine Department of Inland Fisheries and Wildlife encourages the public to report ﬁve or more dead birds in a small area to the Department for further investigation.
 If you need to report a dead bird(s), please contact a regional wildlife biologist.
 Because of the impact on birds of prey, if someone from the public ﬁnds an ill or dead bald eagle, owl, or other bird of prey, you are encouraged to notify the Department and eagles found dead are to be collected by Maine Department of Inland Fisheries and Wildlife staﬀ only.
 If an eagle is found, please call Maine Police dispatch at (207) 624-7076 or the Gray Regional Oﬃce at (207) 287-2345.

 What are inﬂuenza viruses?